dokryconn/Dokters-Prescription/README.md

-### Customizing the HOTSTRINGS in Dok's Rx Pad.AHK:
+### Customizing the "Hotstrings" in "Dok's Rx Pad.AHK":

 **NOTE:** By default, the **Hotstrings** in **`Dok's Rx Pad,AHK`** are deactivated to keep this portion of the script in a clean, "template code" format.